Jufra District: History and Geography

 The surrounding area of the three oases in the Jufra district (Sukna, Hun and Waddan) feature the majority of modern activity and traces of ancient occupation.
 The oases facilitate access to water and thus are natural concentrations of life.
 This chain of oases consist of substantial archaeology of several types and periods.
 The area, which was until recently under-studied is subject to the Trans-Saharan project, which in collaboration with the EAMENA work to identify (through satellite imagery analysis) and record a range of archaeological sites in the Jufra district.
 86 individual sites were identified and include settlements, cairn cemeteries, field systems and foggara.
-These sites enable us to establish an initial chronology ranging from the first millennium BC to early modern times and develop our understanding of the occupation periods in different areas.
+These sites enable researchers to establish an initial chronology ranging from the first millennium BC to early modern times and develop our understanding of the occupation periods in different areas.
 The sites are endangered from a number of threats, most notably from construction and cultivation.

-Jufra is part of Fezzen geographical division of Libya and is mostly full of deserts.
+Jufra is part of Fezzan geographical division of Libya and is mostly full of deserts.
 The region receives an annual rainfall of 2.5 in.
 There are no perennial rivers in the region, but the region is abundant with groundwater aquifers.
 Libya has mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
 Around 91 per cent of the land is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
 The major resources are petroleum, gypsum and natural gas.
 Dust storms lasting four to eight days are common during Spring.
-Vast Haruj volcanic field is largest geographic features, visible from space.
+The vast Haruj volcanic field is one of Libya's largest geographic features, visible from space.

 Demographics

 Per the estimates of 2012, the total population in the region was 157,747 with 150,353 Libyans.
 The average size of the household in the country was 6.9, while the average household size of non-Libyans being 3.7.
 There were totally 22,713 households in the district, with 20,907 Libyan ones.
 The population density of the district was 1.86 persons per km2.
 Per 2006 census, there were totally 20,127 economically active people in the district.
-There were 11,057 government employees, 2,315 employers, 6,000 first level workers and 000 second level workers.
+There were 11,057 government employees, 2,315 employers, and 6,000 first level workers.
 There were 5,348 workers in state administration, 2,715 in agriculture, animal husbandry and forestry, 3,056 in agriculture & hunting, 4,714 in education, 1,515 in private enterprises, 763 in health & social work, 1,453 in production, 4,808 in technical work and 729 service workers.
 The total enrollment in schools was 15,876 and the number of people above secondary stage and less than graduation was 992.

 As per the report from World Health Organization (WHO), there were no communicable disease centres, one dental clinic, one general clinics, no in-patient clinics, three out-patient clinics, 12 pharmacies, 12 PHC centres, no polyclinics, one rural clinic and no specialized clinics.